Llantwit Major to Ogmore or Porthcawl (Wales Coast Path) Walk

 Nash Point beach, Cwm Nash beach, Traeth Bach, and Traeth Mawr,

-Together 1 long straight beach at low tide, with steep rock cliffs, and dramatic flats shelf rock beaches.
-Beach access at Nash Point and Cwm Nash.
+Together 1 long straight beach at low tide, with steep rock cliffs with horizontal stripes, and dramatic flats shelf rock beaches.
+Beach access at Nash Point, Cwm Nash and Witches Point.
 If you walk along the beach, be aware of the tide!

 Coast access via Monknash along a really lovely footpath along Cwm Nash river valley.
 Park in a farmer's field (honesty box, CF71 7QQ, down the small lane past the pub), just past the Heritage Coast campsite, or for free by the Plough and Harrow pub (outside seating, good reviews) on the main road.
 CF32 0RW